Abbas-Khann/LW3_Junior_Dapps/README.md

 ### 1. What is your project, and what problem does it solve?

 FVM-Explore allows developers to **Compile, Deploy, Verify and Interact with Smart contracts** on the FVM-Chain with an easy-to-use interface and interactive experience .
-It also provides developers with APIs to build on top of the platform .
+It also provides developers with APIs to build on top of the platform.

-It is a Native Developer Tooling and Infrastructure application for the FVM Ecosystem focussing to provide the best Developer experience .
-Developers no longer need to Create Scripts and Write tests to interact with the deployed contracts.
+It is a native developer tooling and Infrastructure application for the FVM Ecosystem focusing on providing the best developer experience.
+Developers no longer need to write scripts or export private keys or do any previous setup to deploy or interact with their smart contracts.

 ### 2. Project links